For an accessible version or to translate, visit:

 Putting pressure on them can increase their adrenaline, which can suppress their appetite and make them less likely to eat.
 Try to remain calm and positive at mealtimes.

-Daily routine for feeding: try to stick to consistent times each day and if needed, create a meal plan together so your child knows what to expect
+Daily routine for feeding: try to stick to consistent times each day and if needed, create a meal plan together so your child knows what to expect.

-Mealtime routines: prepare (i.e. “lunch will be ready in 5 minutes”).
 You might need to have some calming activity: wash hands together, sing song, blow bubbles, sit at the table, clean up, wash hands, finish.
-Consider also using stress balls, tangle toys, weight blankets, anything that calm/help your child

-Avoid negative comments (avoid words like ‘no’, ‘don’t’, and
+Avoid negative comments (avoid words like 'no', 'don’t', and 'naughty'.)

-or making a fuss often increases that behaviour.
+E.g. throwing, refusing, gagging.
+Telling a child off or making a fuss often increases that behaviour.

 Instead try a sticker chart or something fun after the meal, like a favourite book.
 Make sure the goals you choose for your child are achievable for them.

-Do not force feed them
+Do not force feed them.

-To 30/45 minutes and snack times to 15 /20minutes
+To 30/45 minutes and snack times to 15/20 minutes.

-way of having conversations during meals that are not related to food only.
-We know that eating at the table can be extremely difficult for some children, so try changing sits at the table to avoid overwhelming situations
+Eat together as a family.
+Talk about the food in a positive way – make sure the food is the focus, not the child.
+You might want to use table cards as a way of having conversations during meals that are not related to food only.
+We know that eating at the table can be extremely difficult for some children, so try changing seats at the table to avoid overwhelming situations.

-As well as new or less preferred foods – consider different plates or outside of their “safe area”
+As well as new or less preferred foods – consider different plates or outside of their 'safe area'.

 Enjoy eating and exploring your food – talk about the colours, textures, shapes, smells and sounds of the food.
 Encourage your child to think about these things too.
 Children learn by watching and copying.

-For anything good they do, even if this is just touching or tasting a new
+For anything good they do, even if this is just touching or tasting a new food.
+Some children don’t like to be praised, so avoid it.

 Getting food on their hands and face is good for their learning.
 Clean up at the end.
 If your child is getting distressed during the meal, provide a napkin or small towel to wipe their hands.